ONE

 The pressure released.

-Light hovered over Brother Lawson, and his
+Light hovered over Brother

-the weapon’s hilt and shoved the corpse away.
+weapon’s hilt and shoved the corpse away.

 I stared at the dead man.

 Twice dead.
 “What?”
-My legs gave out,

-and I sat on my heels.
-My stomach tried to escape through my mouth, but I
+My legs gave out, and I sat on my heels.
+My stomach tried

-touched my head.
+like she was yards away when she touched my head.
 “Are you okay?
 Gwyn?”
-Blood covered her sleeve.
+Blood

 “No.”